389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

     -   /usr/share/java/ldapjdk.jar
 -   Click "Finish"

-Setup the ds-console project
+#### Setup the ds-console project

 -   Create a project for **ds-console**:  File -> New -> Java Project
 -   Set the project name, and do NOT use the default location.
-Instead set the location to the top of your git repositiory for for the ds-console:  $HOME/source/ds-console/
+Instead set the location to the top of your git repositiory for the ds-console:  $HOME/source/ds-console/
 -   Click "Next"
 -   Under the "Projects" tab, add the **idm-console-framework** project
 -   Under the "Libraries" tab, add "external jars"